 Embedded interactive report or dashboard in a secure portal with row-level access management integrated with the portal.

 3. SAAS / COTS embedding

-BI and analytics integrated in a SAAS/COTS (Software as a service / Commercial off the shelf) solution
+BI and analytics integrated into a SAAS/COTS (Software as a service / Commercial off the shelf) solution

 4. Concise, real-time, and interactive embedding (embedded at decision points)

 BI and analytics embedded at decision points.
 Embedded interactive reports and dashboards with actual, up-to-date, information in the environment where decisions are made.

 6. Embedded analytics apps and action-oriented dashboards

 Embedded self-service reporting with actual, up-to-date, information enriched with predictive analytics that enables users to find relevant answers on their own.